sirpaulmcd/Software-Cheat-Sheets/Markdown/MarkdownBasics.md

 ## Emphasis

-Add emphasis with either asterisks and underscores.
-Whichever you prefer.
-Mix them together to create **bold** and _italicized_ text.
+Emphasis is added with either asterisks and underscores.
+Mix them together to create **bold** and _italicized_ text:

     *italicized text*
     **bold text**